- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 If you are a customer interested in implementing S/4HANA and want the worst possible advice, don’t forget to check our SAP Deception and Corruption Quadrant.
 Any of these firms will lie to you about S/4HANA, but they are all SAP Certified partners, so they are your approved sources, and you can choose from any of them.
 All of them will rob you.
 But there is a choice.
 As my previous clients have said…

-“we know the consulting firm is lying to us, but they have been recommended to us by SAP.”
+“We know the consulting firm is lying to us, but they have been recommended to us by SAP.”

-There are so many characters like “Grima Wormtongue” consulting firms providing false information with its necessary for a Gandalf type figure to bring technical accuracy and reality to IT departments.
+Many characters like “Grima Wormtongue” consulting firms providing false information with its necessary for a Gandalf type figure to bring technical accuracy and reality to IT departments.

 The Revlon S/4HANA case study provides valuable insight into how implementation failures are covered up.